You’ve spent the last few months preparing for fatherhood. After the congratulations have faded, you are in for some changes!

 You will go to any length to protect your child from danger.
 This will change with time, but it will never vanish.
-Whether your child is one year old or 31 years old, your first instinct will always be to protect them.
+Whether your child is one year old or 31, your first instinct will always be to protect them.

 You Will Notice More

-When you have a child, you will view the world in a whole new light, and you will begin to observe and pay attention to others around you.
+When you have a child, you will view the world in a new light and begin to observe and pay attention to others around you.

 This is especially true with your child.

-You’ll see that newborns can communicate a lot even before they say anything, and you’ll learn a lot just by watching.
+You’ll see that newborns can communicate before they say anything, and you’ll learn a lot just by watching.

 And, it’s not just your baby you will be more observant about.
 You will start to see more from your partner and the world around you.

-Your awareness of the world around you is shifting, and it will only benefit your interpersonal relationships.
+Your awareness of the world around you is shifting, which will only benefit your interpersonal relationships.

 Even if you were the most laid-back person before becoming a dad, you would develop a sense of anxiety and dread that you never knew possible.

 It goes hand in hand with being more protective and noticing more – not only will you see new dangers, but you will react to them differently.